My Father's Ancestors

 map shows how my father's ancestors moved across America, including:

-RED LINES, his father's ancestors (Leus) who came to Ohio from Switzerland.
+In RED LINES, his father's ancestors (Leus) who came to Ohio from Switzerland.

-In BLUE LINES, his mother's ancestors (Planes) who came mainly to Massachusetts and New York from England and, possibly,
+In BLUE LINES, his mother's ancestors (Planes) who came mainly to Massachusetts and New York from England and, possibly, Holland.

 England in the 1630s and 1640s.

 Above center: My great-great-grandfather Ransom Myers (1842-1897) who, I

 believe, was of Dutch descent.
 He fought in the Civil War (see Ransom Myers) and